 In addition to the three forms of flexibility, Atkinson outlined two dimensions in which flexibility can be applied:

-· Flexibility in Work.
-This refers to the flexibility within the organisation itself.
-It can be used in discussion of work structures, such as group-work and flexible working times, and also to the implementation of new technologies which allow for a more flexible production process.
+- Flexibility in Work - this refers to the flexibility within the organisation itself.
+It can be used in the discussion of work structures, such as group-work and flexible working times and also to the implementation of new technologies which allow for a more flexible production process.
 These technologies and work structures allow employees to respond quickly to market changes within changing the composition of their workforce.

 The model is primarily utilised by a company’s executives as a response to the state of the market.

 - Flexible-Firm is often used as a guideline when the company is required to make cuts to the workforce, whilst retaining its talent to stay competitive.